confidential-containers/guest-components/docs/ccv1_image_security_design.md

 The `GetResource` gRPC service interface provided by the attestation agent is used to obtain various confidential resources from the relying party (KBS).
-In the process of protected image deployment, it is usually used to obtain `policy.json` and `sigstore` config file.
+In the process of protected image deployment, it is usually used to obtain `policy.json` config file.

 Attestation-agent performs attestation to the KBS, establish an encrypted channel after negotiating the key,